Supporting LGBT+ Rights and the LGBT+ community in Cuba

 1988 CENESEX established to provide education on sexuality, sexual health and the recognition and guarantee of sexual rights of the population

-1993 Strawberry and Chocolate, a ground-breaking film about a young communist man’s relationship with a gay catholic writer – explored tolerance, inclusion and homophobia and marked a watershed in Cuban society
+1993 Strawberry and Chocolate, a ground-breaking film set in 1979, about a young communist man’s relationship with a gay writer – explored tolerance, inclusion and homophobia and marked a watershed in Cuban society

 2006 Cuban television begins running a soap opera featuring gay characters for the first time.